PiBrewing/craftbeerpi4-documentation/master/plugin-installation.md

 Craftbeerpi4 comes with very basic functionality but has the possibility to use plugins provided by the community.
 Therefore, it has a huge flexibility as Sensors, Actors Controllers, Recipe creation plugins but also Push Messages and Displays can be added to each users need (The user just needs to write his plugin or needs to find someone who is providing it).

 {% hint style="info" %}
 There is currently no possibility to install plugins automatically via the integrated plugin page.
-All plugins need to be installed and activated via the path described below.
-The plugin page does only show the active plugins that the user has installed and activated.
+All plugins need to be installed via the path described below.
+The plugin page does only show the installed plugins.
 {% endhint %}

 CraftbeerPi4 comes for instance with a Onewire sensor, but some users prefer a PT100/PT1000 sensor.
-Therefore, a variety of plugins is already available and below is an example on how to install a PT100/PT1000 sensor plugin.&#x20;
+Therefore, a variety of plugins is already available and below is an example on how to install a PT100/PT1000 sensor plugin.

 Some plugins have been made available via pypi.org and can be installed directly from there.
 Other plugins need to be installed directly from GitHub.
 The cbpi4-pt100X plugin is available on both platforms.
 Typically, the latest version is available on GitHub and will be released a bit later via pypi.org as package